Abhimanyu-1G/Abhimanyu-1G/README.md

 - 👋 Hi, I’m @Abhimanyu-1G
-- 👀 I’m interested in Game and App development
+- 👀 I’m interested in Gamedev and App development.
-- 🌱 I’m currently learning C/C++
+- 🌱 I’m currently learning C/C++.
-- 📫 How to reach me email me at:cabhimanyu007@gmail.com
+- 📫 Reach me at cabhimanyu007@gmail.com

 <!---
 Abhimanyu-1G/Abhimanyu-1G is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.